openmsi/openmsipython/README.md

 ## Open MSI Directory Stream Service

-This software makes it much easier to stream data to a topic in a Kafka cluster using a Windows Service.
-The service, called Open MSI Directory Stream Service, can be installed for all users of a particular Windows machine and, once installed, it will run automatically from when the machine boots until it is stopped and/or removed.
+This software provides a way to stream data to a topic in a Kafka cluster using a Windows Service called "Open MSI Directory Stream Service".
+The Service can be installed for all users of a particular Windows machine and, once installed, it will run automatically from when the machine boots until it is stopped and/or removed.

 The Open MSI Directory Stream Service will continually monitor a specific directory for any new files that are added to it.
 When a new file is detected, it will break the data in the file into smaller chunks and produce each of the chunks as a message to a specific Kafka topic.
 The `reconstuct_data_files` program discussed below, for example, can then be used to download the messages and rebuild the files on any other machine.
-Soon, other routines will be added to perform analysis of the uploaded data as soon as they are available.
+Other routines will soon be added to perform analyses or other manipulations of the uploaded data as soon as they are available.
 In other words, installing the Service turns an existing directory into a "drop box" to a particular Kafka topic.

 ### Setup and installation

 Setting up the Service requires a configuration file that tells the program which directory to monitor and which Kafka cluster/topic to produce the data to.
 Two examples of these configuration files are located [here (`test.config`)](./openmsipython/services/config_files/test.config) and [here (`prod.config`)](./openmsipython/services/config_files/prod.config).
 These files each contain four lines, explained below:

 1. `[openmsi_directory_stream_service]` : this line begins a block in the file that contains the configuration options for the Service.
-1. `file_directory = [some directory path]` : this is where you specify the path to the directory you'd like the Service to monitor (the directory must already exist).
+1. `file_directory = [some directory path]` : this is where you specify the path to the directory you'd like the Service to monitor.
+The directory must already exist, to prevent accidental continuity or duplication errors.
 1. `cluster_producer_config = [name or path to another config file]` : this line tells the Service which Kafka cluster the messages should be produced to, and how the Producer should be configured, by pointing it to another configuration file that includes these details.
-The two example files above each give names of files in the default location for Kafka configuraton files for this parameter: `test.config` tells the code to use [this file](./openmsipython/my_kafka/config_files/test.config) and `prod.config` tells the code to use [this file](./openmsipython/my_kafka/config_files/prod.config).
+The two example config files above each give names of files in the default location for Kafka configuraton files for this parameter: `test.config` tells the code to use [this file](./openmsipython/my_kafka/config_files/test.config) and `prod.config` tells the code to use [this file](./openmsipython/my_kafka/config_files/prod.config).
 In your files you have a couple options for this parameter:
     - you could use either of these two same file names as in the example files. `test.config` will produce to the "tutorial_cluster" on Kafka for testing, and `prod.config` will produce to the "openmsi_cluster" for real production cases.
     - you could use the name of any file in `Python_code/openmsipython/my_kafka/config_files/`, or the full path to a file in any other location, that contains "`[cluster]`" and "`[producer]`" sections.
 If you're interested in creating one of your own configuration files like this, check [the section on config files](#more-details-on-configuration-files) below.
     - you could completely omit the `cluster_producer_config` parameter, and instead add `[cluster]` and `[producer]` sections to the file below the `[openmsi_directory_stream_service]` section.
 Again check [the section on config files](#more-details-on-configuration-files) below for more details on how you can do this.